ChameleonCloud/docs/source/technical/reservations.rst

 - ``--end-date`` in ``"YYYY-MM-DD HH:MM"`` format
 - A lease name

+If ``--start-date`` is ommitted, then the current date and time will be used by default.

 For example, the following command will create a lease with the name of ``my-first-lease`` and the node type of ``compute_skylake`` that starts on June 17th, 2022 at 4:00pm and ends on June 17th, 2022 at 6:00pm: